freent-project/.github/CODE_OF_CONDUCT.md

   And ALL CAPS is often seen as yelling, too.
 * Don't make threats.
 * Don't use people's fears and phobias as a tool to put them in anxiety.
 Be mindful of them.
-* Don't call people stupid, idiots, etc.
+* Don't call people "stupid", "idiots", etc.

 ## Reporting Abuse of this Document